 Clarice Smith Distinguished Lectures in American Art

-The Smithsonian American Art Museum established the Clarice Smith Distinguished Lectures in American Art in 2004 to present new insights in American art from the perspectives of the finest artists, authors, critics, and scholars.
+The Smithsonian American Art Museum established the Clarice Smith Distinguished Lectures in American Art in 2004 (see announcement) to present new insights in American art from the perspectives of the finest artists, authors, critics, and scholars.
 This annual series is made possible by the generosity of Clarice Smith.
 Past speakers have included Peter Schjeldahl, William Christenberry, Roberta Smith, Wanda Corn, Maya Lin, James Rosenquist, William Wiley and Bill Viola.